wbouhdif/IPRWC-Frontend/README.md

 # IPRWC-Frontend
-Frontend application for the course IPRWC made in angular
+Frontend application for the course IPRWC made in the Angular framework